 AP VoteCast: Florida voters sour on state of nation

-Voters in Florida made their pick for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.
+Voters in Florida gave President Donald Trump the state’s 29 electoral votes while holding negative views about the country’s direction and the economy, according to an expansive AP survey of the American electorate.

-The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that 38% of Florida voters said the United States is on the right track, and 61% of voters said it is headed in the wrong direction.
+The race between Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
+AP VoteCast found that 42% of Florida voters said the United States is on the right track, and 57% of voters said it is headed in the wrong direction.

+Some 46% described economic conditions in the U.S. as excellent or good, and 54% called them not so good or poor.

 Carmen Ines Schumacher of Tampa said she voted for Biden largely due to the virus and how it has affected everything in American life.
 She said Trump and the Republican Party have handled the pandemic poorly.